Stefan Kiessling, Hakan Calhanoglu and Son Hueng-min fired home for the German side as they beat the Portuguese giants in a crucial encounter

-However, the host did break the deadlock with 25 minutes on the clock when a sweeping attacking move saw Julio Cesar parry Son's initial shot straight to Kiessling, who gladly tucked away the rebound with a simple finish.
+However, the hosts did break the deadlock with 25 minutes on the clock when a sweeping attacking move saw Cesar parry Son's initial shot straight to Kiessling, who gladly tucked away the rebound with a simple finish.

 Son managed to get on the scoresheet himself nine minutes later after some terrific work from Bender allowed Bellarabi to find space down the right-hand side, before picking out the Korean, who smashed a curling effort into the net

-The near total dominance of the home side was briefly disrupted on 40 minutes, when Enzo Perez fired over, but it was lucky not to fall further behind on the stroke of halftime as the impressive Son curled his shot wide.
+The near-total dominance of the home side was briefly disrupted on 40 minutes, when Enzo Perez fired over, but they were lucky not to fall further behind on the stroke of half-time as the impressive Son curled his shot wide.

-And the host soon was punished for its wastefulness inside 62 minutes when Salvio was allowed to turn and fire home inside the area to reduce the arrears against the run of play.
+And the hosts were soon punished for their wastefulness inside 62 minutes when Salvio was allowed to turn and fire home inside the area to reduce the arrears against the run of play.